I recently found blister-like wounds on the head of my penis

 Thanks for your time, sir.

-What you have analyzed had really freaked me out.
+What you have analyzed really freaked me out.
 Contracting an STD was last on my mind.

-Regarding the tests that my doctor hadn’t done on me; then he did check my genitalia thoroughly which means both my penis and scrotum but the thing that he was interested in was the blisters on the head of my penis.
+Regarding the tests that my doctor hadn’t done on me; then he did check my genitalia thoroughly, which means both my penis and scrotum, but the thing that he was interested in was the blisters on the head of my penis.
 So does that mean my wife has genital herpes and that I contracted it from her?
 To date, the last time we had sex was in December 2006, which was last year.
-I haven’t been in contact (skin or not) with her since because I’m currently working overseas, along with my father-in-law in his manufacturing firm here.
-I’m just curious, I’ve only had sex with her just once unprotected in the course of our 1-year marriage this far.
+I haven’t been in contact (skin or not) with her since because I’m currently working overseas, along with my father-in-law, at his manufacturing firm here.
+I’m just curious; I’ve only had sex with her just once unprotected in the course of our 1-year marriage this far.
 That makes it just twice we’ve had sexual intercourse.
-I’d say, that (the one protected) was our only chance after the first before I had to leave for another country.
-And worry not, I’m loyal to her and that I don’t sleep around.
+I’d say that (the one protected) was our only chance after the first before I had to leave for another country.
+And worry not, I’m loyal to her, and I don’t sleep around.

-However, if it is genital herpes that I’m suffering from, what are the measures that I should from now on take in order to not cause further damages? i.e intercourse with wife in future, skin contact as mentioned by you, etc
+However, if it is genital herpes that I’m suffering from, what are the measures that I should from now on take to not cause further damage? i.e, intercourse with wife in the future, skin contact as mentioned by you, etc

 Once again, thanks for your time.